hipe/tmx/lib/skylab/snag/doc/issues/038-the-manifest-narrative.md

 ## #note-75

-using a hacky regex, scan all msgs emitted by the file utils client and with any string that looks like an aboslute path run it through `escape_path_p` proc (*of the modality client*, e.g). in turn, `call_digraph_listeners` these messages as info to `info_event_p`, presumably to the same modality client.
+using a hacky regex, scan all msgs emitted by the file utils client and with any string that looks like an aboslute path run it through a proc (*of the modality client*, e.g). in turn, `call_digraph_listeners` these messages as info to `info_event_p`, presumably to the same modality client.